cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - Sorting needs better visual indicators
  - Should temp files be auto-deleted or live forever?
  - Folder Name in Lists needs to open in Explorer when clicked
- - Folder in editor should help you with existing choices
  - Revisit og and dublin metadata - reference site not code and is it used correctly?
 Other tags that could be included?
  - Is everything getting HMTL Encoded - are there spots with leaks? (tests?)
  - RSS - Does title need CDATA to be completely safe?
 Or?